Skip to main content

 These are the real questions families ask in our design studio.
 If yours isn't here, ask it on the consult — we'd rather answer it honestly than pretend it doesn't matter.

 • Will chlorinated splash-pad water hurt my dog's coat or paws?
-No. Splash pads run lower chlorine levels than pools (typically 1–2 ppm) because the water isn't held as standing volume.
-Dogs drink a few mouthfuls and are fine.
-Rinse with the hose after long sessions if you want to be cautious.
+Splash pads typically run lower chlorine levels than pools because the water isn't held as standing volume.
+Rinse with the hose after long sessions if you want to be cautious; talk to your veterinarian about your specific dog.

 • Can a splash pad share equipment with my pool?
 Sometimes — depends on layout, code, and bather load.
 Often cleaner to use the pool's tanning ledge for splash features (bubblers/jets) rather than wiring a separate splash pad into pool plumbing.
 We engineer the right approach per site.